Get an authorisation code (UDAI)?

 There are also some terminology changes below based on the new set of .nz Rules and the launch of the new .nz Registry System.

-An Authorisation Code is 16 characters in length and consists only of alphanumeric characters needed to transfer a .nz domain name from one registrar to another.
+An Authorisation Code is 16 characters in length and consists only of alphanumeric characters needed to transfer a .nz domain name from one domain name provider (registrar) to another.
 Some registrars also use Authorisation Codes to validate a change of registrant.

 Authorisation Codes can be used only once.